quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Handling Stream Cancellation {#stream-cancellation}

-Given enough time, both endpoints must agree on flow control state, to avoid flow control violations or deadlock.
+Endpoints need to eventually agree on the amount of flow control credit that has been consumed, to avoid either exceeding flow control limits or deadlocking.

 On receipt of a RST_STREAM frame, an endpoint will tear down state for the matching stream and ignore further data arriving on that stream.
 If a